kazurayam/OpenChromeOnBehalfOfKatalonStudio/README.md

 | `--remote-debugging-port=12705` | *Enables remote debug over HTTP on the specified port.   |
 | `--user-data-dir=...`   | *Directory where the browser stores the user profile.* |

-As for `--proxyserver=xxxx` Switchesh, I thought it is not very meaningful.
-Because the Chrome brows is already configured with Proxy info.
-It does not need to be instructed of Proxy by Katalon Studio.
+As for `--proxyserver=xxxx` switch, I thought it is not meaningful.
+Because my Chrome browser is already configured with Proxy info.
+It does not need to be instructed by Katalon Studio of Proxy info.

 As for `--remote-debugging-port=12705` switch, I made one more test case `TC3_openChromeWithSwitches` and ran it to see what happens.
-The result was a bit interesting.
-TC3 succeded to open the Chrome browser, but Katalon Studio seemed unable to communicate with the Chrome.
-Ok, I should NOT specify `--remote-debugging-port=12705` either.
+The result was interesting.
+TC3 succeeded to open the Chrome browser but Katalon Studio failed to communicate with the Chrome.
+OK, I should NOT specify `--remote-debugging-port=12705` either.

-So my conclusion: if your Chrome browser has a ForceInstalledExtensions installed, then apply the trick `TC2_openOrdinaryChrome` to run your test with Chrome.
+My conclusion: as far as my Chrome browser on my corporate PC has a ForceInstalledExtensions installed, I would apply the trick `TC2_openOrdinaryChrome` to run my tests with Chrome.